-Foundation is one of the trickiest makeup purchases you will encounter.
+Foundation is one of the trickiest makeup purchases you will encounter and it can take so much trial and error to find an option that actually works well for your skin.
 Not only are there a seemingly endless amount of foundations to choose from, but there are also heaps of brands that all do things a bit differently with their formulas.

 Furthermore, there are two categories of foundations, which include conventional and natural options.
 Conventional foundations are ones that are not necessarily made with natural ingredients and contain a lot of chemicals, preservatives, fragrances, and more.